 From a government relations perspective, it serves the University in securing funding and substantive legislation that enables NU to provide research, teaching, and service.
 University Affairs works closely with government officials and their staff at the federal, state, and local levels to advocate issues of importance to the university; it also coordinates legislative priorities for the university.
 It monitors federal and state legislation that impacts or involves higher education and works with elected officials and government agencies in providing information and research findings that may assist their policy work.

 From a communications perspective, University Affairs is responsible for directing NU's communication programs and conducting strategic planning activities.
 It manages marketing for initiatives that are University-wide—including branding and reputation—and handles all media, open records, and other communication inquiries related to issues that impact the University of Nebraska system.
 It also integrates and coordinates between the university’s various public relations, communications, publications and news operations and manages any events that support the President and Central Administration.

 Interim Vice President for University Affairs and Director of Federal Relations

 Media Resource Center

-The resource center includes current and archived news releases, media contact information, downloadable photos and the University of Nebraska factbook, which contains statistical information on students, faculty, staff, research, tuition and facilities.
+The resource center includes current and archived news releases, media contact information, and the University of Nebraska factbook, which contains statistical information on students, faculty, staff, research, tuition and facilities.

 The University's identity standards, including downloadable logos and templates, as well as advertisements created for the Pioneering New Frontiers campaign can also be found here.